-- Enroll your device using our guide for first-time users (login required).
+- Enroll your device using our guide for first-time users (login not required).

 Two-factor authentication adds a second layer of security to your logins.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.